ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-the world is 3,004.
-The inhabitants of
-the globe profess more than 1,000 dif­
-ferent religious.
-The number ot meu
-is about equal to the number of wuuieru
-The average ot human life is about
-thirty three years.
-One quarter die
-previous to the age of seven years, one
-half before seventeen, and thoc who
-pass this age enjoy a felicity refused to
-one half of the human species.
-Tu
-every thousaud persons, one readies a
-hundred years of life; to every one
-hundred, only six reach the age of sixty
-five: and uot monj than oue in live
-hundred lives to eighty yeais of age.
-There are on earth 1,000,000,000
-inhabitants, and of these
 die every year, 91,8-1 every d;iy, ,7o0
 every hour, and sixty every minute, or
 one every .second.
 The loses are ub-mt